 Their response to the issue of sin is hard to follow but goes something like this.
 Man is totally depraved and incapable of doing any good apart from God’s grace.
 God does not force people to sin.
 But he does withdraw his grace from them so that they are incapable of obeying God.
 Therefore the responsibility for their sin is theirs alone and not God’s.
-In essence this comes across to the Arminian as God telling us to hit a ball.
-Then holding it so high we can’t reach it, and blaming us for missing the ball.
-If you read the quotes at the bottom you will see that some Calvinists, instead of going through this gyration, just admit that God is the author of sin.
+In essence, this comes across to the Arminian as God telling us to hit a ball.
+Then holding it so high we can’t reach it and blaming us for missing the ball.
+If you read the quotes at the bottom, you will see that some Calvinists, instead of going through this gyration, just admit that God is the author of sin.

 Differing Views of Predestination

 It is hard for the Arminian to see this as anything other than God arbitrarily creating people for the express purpose of condemning them to hell simply because he did not choose them.
 Holding them responsible for something they were incapable of attaining on their own.
-Something hat he could give to them, and yet withholding that means from them.
+Something that he could give to them, and yet withholding that means from them.

 The Arminian generally fails to see divine determinism as anything other than God as a puppet master.
 Pulling the strings of humanity and making God responsible for everything that happens in creation, including sin and evil.
-In is hard to see a loving and merciful God in this.
+It is hard to see a loving and merciful God in this.

 Sovereignty and Free Will in Arminianism

 Arminius rejected this view of sovereignty.
 Not out of a desire for free will.
 But because of how he understood it to reflect on God’s character.
-How do you reconcile a holy, righteous, and loving God with one who is the author of sin.
+How do you reconcile a holy, righteous, and loving God with one who is the author of sin?
 One who holds humanity responsible for something they cannot avoid.
 Human free will, rather than being at the center of Arminianism, is a way to transfer responsibility for sin from God to humanity.
-Because humanity is responsible for their own sin, God can rightly punish sin without doing damage to his holiness.
+Because humanity is responsible for its own sin, God can rightly punish sin without doing damage to his holiness.

 A High View of Sovereignty

 Contrary to popular opinion in Calvinist circles, Arminianism holds a high view of God’s sovereignty.
-In some ways even higher than the Calvinist.
+In some ways, even higher than the Calvinist.
 For the Arminian, God’s sovereignty means that nothing happens in the universe that God does not allow.
 Indeed much, if not most, of what happens is decreed by God.
 But we do believe that God has given man a limited, although corrupted in the fall, free will.
 A will that is able to make actual choices.

 Our depravity does prevent us from choosing to believe in Christ.
-But we are able to freely choose the color of shirt we will wear, what we will eat for dinner, where we will go on vacation, or who we will marry.
+But we are able to freely choose the color of the shirt we will wear, what we will eat for dinner, where we will go on vacation, or who we will marry.
 Yet no matter what choices we make, God knew them before creation.
 And he works through them to accomplish his purpose in creation.
 For the Arminian, God permits sin but does not decree it.
 But even as God permits sin, he uses it to accomplish his purpose.
 God also prevents gratuitous evil if good cannot come out of it.

 Predestination and Free Will in Arminian Soteriology

 Arminians also hold to a form of predestination.
 But rather than foreordination for arbitrary reasons, God predestines based on his foreknowledge of who will respond to his offer of grace.
 Predestination, rather than determining salvation, concerns those who are saved.
 All who receive God’s offer of grace are predestined to be conformed to the image of Christ.
-Those his resist his grace face damnation.
+Those who resist his grace face damnation.
 Not because God wants them to be damned.
 But because they chose to reject God’s offer of salvation.

 Contrasting Views of Sovereignty